pivotal-cf/docs-elk-stayupio/resources.html.md

 title: ELK for Pivotal Cloud Foundry
 ---

-# Resource requirements for ELK for Pivotal CF
+# Resource requirements for ELK for Pivotal Cloud Foundry
-These are the default resource and IP requirements for installing the tile
+These are the default resource and IP requirements for installing the tile:
 <table border="1" class="nice">
 	<tr>
 		<th>Component</th>